Oral-B electric toothbrush features (Updated December 2019)

 Oral-B rechargeable toothbrushes charge by way of induction.
 This means you simply set them on their charging stand, no direct connection is made (like plugging in a wire).

 All Oral-B’s feature a battery charge indicator, although its design (level of sophistication) varies by model.

 - Others give you an idea of the actual level of charge the brush still holds.
-This may be an important feature for people who want to travel without taking their charger.
+This may be an important feature for people who want to travel without taking their charger along.

-It bears mentioning that the charging unit that comes with an Oral-B product is typically only designed for use with the type of electrical system that is predominant in the country/area in which it was bought.
+It bears mentioning that the charging unit that comes with mid-range to low-end Oral-B toothbrushes is typically one that’s just been designed to be used with the type of electrical system that predominates in the country/area in which it was originally sold.

-That means USA/Canada models are intended for use only with 110 volt systems.
-Units bought in other countries (such as European ones) are typically designed just for 220 - 240 volt ones.
-(In comparison, Sonicare products feature multi-voltage charging units.)
+That means that USA/Canada models are intended for use only with 110-120 volt systems.
+Units bought in other countries (such as those in Europe) are typically designed just for 220 – 240-volt systems.
+(In comparison, most Sonicare products feature multi-voltage charging units.)

-You'll have to check the specifics of the product you own.
-The voltage range yours has been designed for is printed on its base.
-Those specifically marked "100 - 240 volts" can be used globally without the need for a voltage converter.
+The specific voltage system your toothbrush charger has been designed to work with should be printed on its base.
+Those specifically marked “100 – 240 volts” can be used globally without the need for a voltage converter.
 All others will require a converter to operate on any electrical system other than the one they were designed for.